prilr/cloudlinux-documentation/docs/cloudlinuxos/cloudlinux_os_kernel/README.md

 ```
 service netconsole stop
 ```

+#### For CloudLinux OS 10

+The _netconsole_ functionality is managed by the service provided by the `tuned-profiles-cloudlinux` package.
+To disable it, stop the corresponding service.

 :::tip Note
 _Netconsole_ is used only for Kernel Panic Receiver, so disabling it doesn't lead to issues with other CloudLinux OS services.